solacecommunity/solace-prometheus-exporter/README.md

 Flags:
   -h, --help               Show context-sensitive help.
+      --config-file=./solace_exporter.ini
+                           All options can be set via .ini file.
+See solace_exporter.ini for sample.
       --web.listen-address=":9628"
                            Address to listen on for web interface and telemetry.
       --sol.uri="http://localhost:8080"
                            Base URI on which to scrape Solace.
       --sol.user="admin"   Username for http requests to Solace broker.
-      --sol.pass="admin"   Password for http requests to Solace broker.
-Security, dont use this as commandline, please only via config file.
+      --sol.pass="admin"   Security: DOEST NOT EXIST, can only be set via config or env.
       --sol.timeout=5s     Timeout for trying to get stats from Solace.
       --sol.sslv           Flag that enables SSL certificate verification for the scrape URI --sol.reset          Flag that enables resetting system/vpn/client/queue stats in Solace